ADEOLA440/LITA_DATA-_ANALYSIS_PROJECT/README.md

 ### Column Descriptions For Sales Data
 -	OrderID: A unique identifier for each order.
--	CustomerId: A unique identifier for each customer placing an order.
+-	CustomerId: A unique identifier for each customer.
 -	Product: The specific product purchased in each transaction.
 -	Region: The geographical location (e.g., North, South, East, West) where the order was placed.
 -	OrderDate: The date when the order was made.